U.S. Coast Guard Says Ryuk Ransomware Shut Down Maritime Facility for Over 30 Hours

 What differentiates Ryuk Ransomware from other malware if the high ransom demands to release control of infected files and systems.
 The ransom amount is generally proportional to the size of the infected organization.
 So far, Ryuk has netted about $4 million with an average ransom payment of $71,000 in Bitcoin.
 As of January 2019, the lowest ransom amount was 1.7 BTC and the highest was 99 BTC.
 There were 52 known transactions split across 37 BTC addresses.

-Since January, 1,039 schools across the United States were infected by a ransomware attack, not all of them were Ryuk Ransomware though.
+Over 1,039 schools across the United States have been infected by a ransomware attack, not all of them were Ryuk Ransomware though.
 Major cities were hit hard as well.
 Baltimore, Maryland was shut down for 36 days and three cities in Florida were completely paralyzed by ransomware attacks in 2019.
 Most recently, the City of New Orleans was infected with Ryuk Ransomware during the first half of December.

 The average ransomware takes only three seconds to encrypt files or lock access to a computer.
 A computer user gets infected with ransomware when they unknowingly click on a malicious link in a phishing email, save a malicious file from a USB flash drive, or malware is downloaded to their computer from a fraudulent website.
 Often a malicious malware downloads more malware and spreads across every computer connected to the same network.
 In some cases, Emotet and Trickbot infections have also been identified on IT networks targeted by Ryuk.

 Ryuk Ransomware infects computers through Remote Desktop (RDP) Accounts and macro-enabled DOCX and PDF files.